Bisher 441 mal gespeichert

 The days are filled with pruning grapes, picking (or pickling) pears and apples, weeding, building new beds, fixing fences, caring for chickens, preserving the harvest and a myriad of other homesteading tasks.
 As we work off-farm, we do not have heavy production work, just the endless, exciting tasks that come from living on a lush and productive six-acre homestead--all while working full-time.
 Over the next few years, we will be creating biointensive beds, adding drip irrigation, striving to maintain the orchard and vineyards while adding new varieties, fixing fences, building a Forest Garden, keeping up with the weeds, and further cultivating the existing flower gardens with sustainability in mind.

 We had positive stays in our first two years as Workaway hosts.
-We are finishing our second year with fine people and good land.
-Feel free to bring ideas and good energy.
+We are starting our third year with fine people and good land.
+Feel free to bring ideas, flexibility, and good energy.
 In our early traveling days, we met many wonderful people.
 Now that we have settled, we hope to continue to meet adventurous spirits; instead of guests, we are now hosts.

 Heimwerker- und Bauarbeiten